Bill Cosby's new lawyer represented Michael Jackson

 His first trial ended with a hung jury in June after 52 hours of deliberations.

-Mesereau, who is based in Los Angeles, has been involved in several celebrity cases, including the murder trial of actor Robert Blake.
+Mesereau, who is based in Los Angeles, has been involved in several celebrity cases, including the murder trial and acquittal of actor Robert Blake, although he also does pro bono work in capital cases in the South.

 On his website, he describes himself as an "unconventional, unpredictable trial lawyer."
 He told NBC News he was not commenting on the Cosby case beyond confirming that he was joining the defense.